Combined vs Separate Policies

 Make only emergency temporary repairs

-If immediate action is needed (e.g. boarding up a broken window, stopping a leak), take reasonable emergency action β€” but don't do permanent repairs without insurer approval.
+If immediate action is needed (boarding up a broken window, stopping a leak), take reasonable emergency action - but don't do permanent repairs without insurer approval.
 Keep receipts for any emergency costs.

 4

-Provide a full list of damaged/stolen items
+Provide a full list of damaged or stolen items

 For contents claims, list every item with make, model, approximate age, and original purchase price where known.
-Proof of ownership helps (photos, receipts, bank statements) but most insurers will accept a sworn statement for reasonable household items.
+Proof of ownership helps (photos, receipts, bank statements) but most insurers will accept a sworn statement for standard household items.

 Frequently Asked Questions

-Standard buildings insurance covers flood damage to the structure as a listed peril.
-However, properties in high flood-risk areas (check your flood risk at gov.uk/check-long-term-flood-risk) may face exclusions, very high excesses for flood claims, or significantly elevated premiums.
-The Flood Re scheme β€” a joint government/industry initiative β€” allows insurers to offer affordable flood cover to eligible high-risk properties.
+Standard buildings insurance covers flood damage to the structure.
+However, properties in high flood-risk areas (check gov.uk/check-long-term-flood-risk) may face exclusions, very high excesses for flood claims, or much higher premiums.
+The Flood Re scheme - a joint government/industry programme - lets insurers offer affordable flood cover to eligible high-risk properties.
 If you live in a flood zone, check whether your insurer participates in Flood Re.

-No β€” general wear and tear, damp, mould, and gradual deterioration are specifically excluded from virtually all buildings and contents policies.
-Insurance covers sudden, unforeseen damage β€” not maintenance issues.
-If mould results from an insured event (e.g. escape of water from a burst pipe), the resulting damage may be covered.
-But pre-existing damp, poor ventilation mould, or long-term water ingress through ageing materials are your responsibility to maintain.
+No - general wear and tear, damp, mould, and gradual deterioration are excluded from virtually all buildings and contents policies.
+Insurance covers sudden, unforeseen damage - not maintenance issues.
+If mould results from an insured event (e.g. a burst pipe), the resulting damage may be covered.
+But pre-existing damp, poor ventilation mould, or long-term water ingress through ageing materials are your responsibility.

-Sum insured means your contents are covered up to the total value you declared β€” if you declared Β£30,000, you can claim up to Β£30,000.
-'New for old' (replacement as new) means damaged or stolen items are replaced with brand-new equivalents regardless of the age of the original.
-Most quality contents policies offer new-for-old cover β€” far better than indemnity cover (which deducts depreciation based on the item's age).
-Always confirm your policy is new for old, not indemnity, before purchasing.
+Sum insured means your contents are covered up to the total value you declared.
+New for old (replacement as new) means damaged or stolen items are replaced with brand-new equivalents regardless of the original item's age.
+Most quality contents policies offer new-for-old cover - far better than indemnity cover, which cuts the payout based on the item's age and depreciation.
+Always confirm your policy is new for old before buying.

 Important: Home insurance terms and cover levels vary significantly between providers.
 Always read the policy schedule and exclusions carefully.
-Educational content only β€” not regulated financial advice.
+Educational content only - not regulated financial advice.